 This item is available on most model boats and can be found either in the observer seat base, center floor or under bow cushion seating areas.
-The melted water will drain into the bilge area of your boat.
+Some models also have an insulated removable bag.
+The melted ice will drain into the bilge area of your boat.